bookmark_borderThe Soul Of Basketball

 The Soul of Basketball

-The cover of the book shows LeBron James, Kobe Bryant, Doc Rivers and Dirk Nowitzki.
+The cover of The Soul of Basketball shows LeBron James, Kobe Bryant, Doc Rivers and Dirk Nowitzki.
 And these four people are also four of the main characters in the book, though far from the only ones.
 Thomsen divides the book into different narrative threads: LeBron James’ move to the Miami Heat and the first season of the “Big Three” (LeBron, Dwyane Wade, Chris Bosh) in Miami, the Dallas Mavericks’ path to a title, Kobe Bryant’s attempt to win his sixth title and Phil Jackson’s final season as coach of the Lakers, the dreams of another title and the problems of the aging Boston Celtics, the San Antonio Spurs’ philosophy around Gregg Popovich and Tim Duncan, the NBA’s road to the lockout before the 2011-12 season, the lives of NBA referees, and some other smaller stories.

-The book begins with the hot topic of the summer of 2010, the free agency of LeBron James and “The Decision”, when he announced his move to the Miami Heat live on TV.
+The book begins with the hot topic of the summer of 2010, the free agency of LeBron James and “The Decision”.
+LeBron announced his move to the Miami Heat live on TV.
 The author, like many others, criticizes the way this happened.
 Especially the TV show, not informing the Cleveland Cavaliers in advance and the introduction of the “Big Three” to Miami, where some phrases were uttered that did not make the Heat rise in the popularity scale among NBA fans outside Miami.
-It’s a bit of a shame that LeBron wasn’t available for an interview for this book to give his perspective.
-But the following people have their say: Pat Riley, Larry Bird, Doc Rivers, Paul Pierce, Isiah Thomas, Joey Crawford, Holger Geschwindner (Nowitzki’s coach and mentor) and many others.
-Especially Bird, Doc and Crawford provide some laughs.
-A little tip on the side: If you have a problem with swearing, you might not want to read this book.

 Get The Soul of Basketball at Amazon